jonnycomes/movie-data/README.md

    python build_dataset.py
    ```

-4. When prompted, enter your TMDB API key to fetch movie data from The Movie Database (TMDb).
+4. When prompted, enter your TMDB API key to fetch movie data from The Movie Database.

 ---